RobinNagpal/dodao-ui/CodingWorkflow.md

-When working with the UI working you might primarily be working with the following things:
+When working with the UI you might primarily be working with the following things:

 1. Adding new components - This follows react and nextjs conventions.
 2. Adding new graphql queries - This is when you need to fetch data from the backend and show it on the UI.
 3. Adding new graphql mutations - This is when you need to send data to the backend and update the database.

 ## Graphql Coding Workflow

 We use graphql to fetch and send data to the backend.
 This is a guide on how to work with graphql in the UI layer.

 #### What is graphql?

 GraphQL is a query language for APIs and a runtime for executing those queries by using a type system you define for our data.
 Based on the information you provided and my own knowledge, here are some key points about GraphQL and its benefits for our project:

 1. **Efficient Data Retrieval**: GraphQL allows clients to request exactly what they need and nothing more.
 This minimizes data transfer, which is particularly beneficial for mobile or low-bandwidth environments.
 In our setup, defining queries and mutations on the client side ensures that our application only retrieves the necessary data from the server.